Graph orchestration

 Typed StateGraph with conditional edges, sub-graphs, recursion limits, and explicit routing.
 Agents you can read, log, and replay.

 Typed graphs, durable threads, a REST and SSE server, and a typed TypeScript client.
-Ship a working agent fast, then scale to production without rewriting the foundation.
+A modern alternative to LangGraph, CrewAI, and AutoGen — with the full production stack included.

 pip install 10xscale-agentflow 10xscale-agentflow-cli